Welfare Benefits Advice

-The Association has operated since 2013 and since then we have assisted many of our tenants to become better off, some examples of cases are outlined below:
+The Association has operated a Welfare Benefits Service since 2013 and since then we have assisted many of our tenants to become better off, some examples of cases are outlined below:

 A tenant’s family contacted us due to their DLA being stopped and Pension Credit reducing.
 The tenant was unable to deal with their own affairs due to severe mental health issues.
 Our Advice Team contacted DWP on the tenant’s behalf and found it that he had failed a medical assessment when he was to be transferred to PIP.
 Our advisor realised that the tenant had received a telephone based assessment and had not fully understood what the call had been about.
 The tenant’s Pension Credit had reduced as his DLA had stopped.

 The Advice Team assisted the tenant in submitting a Mandatory Reconsideration and the tenant was awarded the Enhanced Rate of PIP for both the Mobility and Daily Living elements.
 His Pension Credit has also increased again meaning he has an extra £220 per week to live on.

 The family were also provided with advice to contact a solicitor regarding acquiring Power of Attorney.